The Housing Authority of Tampa owns and manages eighteen public housing developments throughout the

 Authority’s scattered communities.
 The modernization focused on major system replacements;

 infrastructure such as heating and plumbing; and kitchen and bathroom upgrades.
 Major landscaping,

-The Department of Public has direct responsibility for the overall administration of the Housing
+The Department of Public Housing has direct responsibility for the overall administration of the Housing

 Authority's public housing program.
 Its administration consists of the Director of the Department,